noahtadd/noahtadd/README.md

 # Noah Taddesse
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=👨🏾‍💻+Aspiring+Cybersecurity+Professional)](https://git.io/typing-svg)

-I am pursuing a career in the dynamic and critical field of cybersecurity.
+I am pursuing a career in the dynamic field of cybersecurity.
 My focus lies in technologies and methodologies to fortify digital landscapes against evolving threats.
 As well as acquiring knowledge in a range of security tools such as SIEM, SOAR, EDR, and IDS/IPS.

 My learning journey extends beyond tool proficiency, as I actively delve into networking concepts to strengthen my foundation.
 Understanding the intricacies of network protocols, architectures, and security frameworks is pivotal for building robust defense strategies.